th3or14/glsl-precompiler/README.md

 // other code
 ```

 with the desired defines inserted after `#version` directive.
+Defines are inserted after `#version` directive because it must occur in a shader before anything else, except for comments and white space.

 # Requirements